luizfdias/waes-assignment/README.md

   GET HOST/v1/diff/{id}
 ```

 The provided {Id} must be the same between all callings.
-It will be used as the identification of the whole process to check the diff and obtain the results.
+It will be used as the correlation identification of the whole process to check the diff and obtain the results.

 First step is provide the data to be Analyzed.
+The field 'content' must be filled with a Base64 encoded value.

 Here is a sample request to left and right resources:

 ```
   POST HOST/v1/diff/1/left
-  BODY 1st_data
+  {
+    "data":{
+      "content":"YWJjIDEyMw0KIDE1OSA5NTE="
+    }
+  }
 ```
 ```
   POST HOST/v1/diff/1/right
-  BODY 2nd_data
+  {
+    "data":{
+      "content":"YWJjIDEyMw0KIDE1OSA5NTE="
+    }
+  }
 ```

 Here is a sample success response to both endpoints:

 ```
   HTTP 201 Created
+  {
+    "success": true,
+    "result": {
+        "id": "aae658bc-5692-4feb-aee5-d95e543be5a9",
+        "correlationId": "123456789",
+        "content": "YWJjIDEyMw0KIDE1OSA5NTE=",
+        "side": "Left"
+    }
+}

+  HTTP 201 Created
+  {
+    "success": true,
+    "result": {
+        "id": "aae658bc-5692-4feb-aee5-d95e543be5a9",
+        "correlationId": "123456789",
+        "content": "YWJjIDEyMw0KIDE1OSA5NTE=",
+        "side": "Right"
+    }
+}
 ```

 To get the result of the diff, the third endpoint must be called, passing the same identification as before.